jhu-lcsr/rtt_gazebo/rtt_gazebo_plugin/README.md

 real-time, we override the normal RTT TimeService and update it at each Gazebo simulation step so that it remains synchronized with Gazebo's simulation clock.

-*However* without using a custom RTT Activity to run a component (i.e. running a component with the normal RTT::PeriodicActivity), that component will be scheduled based on the *wall time*.
+*However*, without using a custom RTT Activity to run a component (i.e. running a component with the normal RTT::PeriodicActivity), that component will be scheduled based on the *wall time*.